sgshindler/sgshindler.github.io/_pages/cv.md

 **Summer 2025 - Fall 2025 | Olympic National Park, Port Angeles, WA**
 * Volunteered on mountain lakes biological survey for Lake Lacrosse

+**Fall 2020 - Winter 2025 | Chemical Engineering Graduate Student Association (Cornell)**
+* Served as a representative for PhD students during all years of PhD
+* Organized events over the COVID-19 pandemic to facilitate community in the department
+* Served as vice president of the organization during the 2022/2023 academic year
+* Served as president during the 2023/2024 academic yearlocal businesses and non-profits

+**Fall 2020 - Spring 2020 | Cornell Contra Dance Graduate Student Association**
+* Act as treasurer and helped coordinate dances

 **Fall 2015 - Summer 2019 | University of Idaho Humanitarian Engineering Corps**
 * Acted as secretary by taking meeting minutes and coordinating club events and fundraisers
 * Acted as fundraising chair, taking responsibility for raising sufficient funds to travel
 * Implemented water system development in Carani, Bolivia
 * Coordinated efforts to increase local service

-**Fall 2020 - Spring 2020 | Cornell Contra Dance Graduate Student Association**
-* Act as treasurer and help coordinate dances

-**Fall 2020 - Winter 2025 | Chemical Engineering Graduate Student Association (Cornell)**
-* Served as a representative for PhD students during all years of PhD
-* Organized events over the COVID-19 pandemic to facilitate community in the department
-* Served as vice president of the organization during the 2022/2023 academic year
-* Served as president during the 2023/2024 academic yearlocal businesses and non-profits